 TEP Barnett USA, LLC (“TEP Barnett”) assumed operations of the wells previously operated by Chesapeake Operating, L.L.C. (“Chesapeake”) within the Barnett Shale operating area in North Texas.
-TEP Barnett is part of the TOTAL Group, a leading international oil and gas company.
+TEP Barnett is part of the Total Energies company, a leading international oil and gas company.

 Download the Change of Address form found under Important Documents and follow the accompanying instructions.
 The change request MUST include your owner number, name, old address, new address, last 4 digits of your social security/tax identification number and signature of the account holder.
 If the account with TEP Barnett is a joint account, both account holders must sign the change of address form.
 Upon completion of the form, you may submit it by mail, email or fax as follows:

 Please refer to the Ownership Changes Guide on our Owner Relations webpage.
 TEP Barnett must receive in writing a request to change ownership, accompanied by appropriate recorded conveyance document from the record title owner.
 This conveyance must clearly describe the property to be transferred, along with the conveyance recording information for the county in which the property is located.
 You may submit documentation by mail, email or fax as follows:

 - Name of current owner and owner number if available

 - A copy of the recorded conveyance, assignment or deed

 - W9 Form

 - Contact information – name, address, and phone number.